 Cheapest home and auto bundles in Colorado

-The price you pay with a home and auto bundle depends on the base prices for the home and auto coverages as well as the amount discounted on each policy.
-The table below shows the average rates for home insurance and auto insurance and how much the total premium comes to with and without the bundling discount.
+The price you pay with a home and auto bundle depends on the base prices for the home and auto policies plus the amount discounted on each policy.
+The table below shows the average rates for home insurance and auto insurance and how much the total premium is with and without the bundling discount.

 The cheapest car and home bundles in Colorado are from State Farm, followed by Allstate.